T20X/notes/C++Expressions.md

 expression evaluation -> ( side-effects & value)

-An expression is a sequence of operators and operands that specifies a computation.
+***An expression is a sequence of operators and operands that specifies a computation***.
 An expression can result in a value and can cause side effects The implementation can regroup operators according to the usual mathematical rules only where the operators really are associative or commutative.
 Expression evaluation may produce a result (e.g., evaluation of 2 + 2 produces the result 4) and may generate side-effects (e.g. evaluation of std::printf("%d", 4) prints the character '4' on the standard output).

 Each C++ expression is characterized by two independent properties: A type and a value category